 To mark an entitlement privileged:

-In the Admin interface, go to Connections > Sources, and select the source that contains the entitlements you want to edit.
+Go to Admin > Connections > Sources, and select the source that contains the entitlements you want to edit.

 In the Entitlements tab, select the checkbox next to the entitlements you want to mark as privileged.

 Select the Actions dropdown menu and select Mark as Privileged.

 Performing Bulk Entitlement Updates

 Entitlement aggregation can read in display names and descriptions from the source.
 If these are missing or insufficient, you can provide replacement values through a manual bulk edit.

 - Go to Admin > Connections > Sources and select the source you need to edit.